 In November of 2014, I proposed a logo refresh for L.E.FT Architects.
 L.E.FT is a New York / Beirut based firm that works on a mix of residential, urban, institutional, interior and exhibition projects.
 They have a modern, clean aesthetic and often infuse politics in their everyday designs.
 I wanted the logo to reflect this sensibility.

 I designed multiple logo options and placed each in a business card design (front + back) for context.
 In the featured logo, the letters were stacked to create a building block feel.
 The “T” shape was modified to mimic the shape of the “L”.

-In 2013, I worked with Green Zones Productions to develop the event branding for Earth Day San Francisco.
+I worked with Green Zones Productions to develop the event branding for Earth Day San Francisco.
 “One Green Voice” was the event theme we developed.
 We worked with a local photographer to create a library of shots of San Francisco natives diverse in age, ethnicity and personality to represent the collective “green” voice.
 I designed the logo (both a stacked and single line version), banners for the main website and Facebook page, posters (in English, Spanish and Mandarin), handbills, ads and t-shirts.
 The design was inspired by the Russian Constructivist posters of the 1920s to 40s.

 I also proposed two alternate directions – Shades of Green and Moving in the Green Direction.

 Role: Art Direction / Design EDSF Executive Producer: Douglas Kolberg / Green Zone Productions Photography:Karen Doolittle Translation: Jin Yang / Mandarin; Sandra Hanns / Spanish